2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

   - execute tasks from your own machine
   - configuration/installation/deployment steps in a single Yaml file
   - reuse the same file multiple times and for different environments
-  - more reliable and lkely for errors
+  - more reliable and less likely for errors
   - Ansible is agentless.
 So there is no installation effort except on one machine to upgrade to a newer version of ansible or to deploy ansible on the rest of the machines.
     - it connects to the servers using SSH
 - Ansible works with modules (small programs that do the actual work).
   - each module is one small specific task
-  - module are granula and specific
+  - modules are granular and specific
     - which means that you need multiple modules in a certain sequence grouped together to represent one whole configuration or all the steps to deploy the application
     - modules also called "task plugins" <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html>
 - ansible playbooks: